unknownskl/greenlight/README.md

 ## Known Issues

 - Audio can get distorted when the audio is delayed or gets out of sync.
 This should recover within 3 seconds.
 You can also manually press `0` on your keyboard to reset the audio timings.
-- Video can get behind when the window is out of focus.
-To fix the issue, restart the application.
 - Streaming from the Xbox Series seems to be working much better commpared to the Xbox One.
 The application is tested on both the Xbox One and Xbox Series.

 ## Changelog